jlangch/venice/doc/readme/sandbox.md

 sandbox allows it.

-However what you can do within these threads is very limited because a restricted sandbox is attached to this unmanaged threads.
+However what you can do within these threads is very limited because a restricted sandbox (`:RejectAllInterceptor`)is attached to this unmanaged threads.

 This means: